dmta9796/csci5448-proj3/README.md

 A decorator pattern is used to add gps, carseats, or satelite radio to the cars.<br/>
 <br/>
 No assumptions outside of those given in the project description were made.

+### Testing Framework
+Added a testing for the individual components which would show a display before the actual simulation.